lechuhuuha/onboarding-and-volunteer-service/readme.md

 │   ├───user_identity
 │   └───volunteer
 └───migration

+### Alternative deployment: DOCKER
+Inside this project has a deployment folder including Dockerfile and docker-compose.

+Environment Variables:
+Ensure you have a .env file in the root directory of your project with the following environment variables:

+DB.USER=your_postgres_user
+DB.PASSWORD=your_postgres_password
+DB.NAME=your_database_name
+DB.HOST=your_database_host
+PGADMIN_DEFAULT_EMAIL=your_pgadmin_email
+PGADMIN_DEFAULT_PASSWORD=your_pgadmin_password

+Docker Compose
+To start the application and all related services, use the following command:

+    docker-compose up --build
+This command will:

+Build the Go application.
+Start the PostgreSQL database.
+Start the PgAdmin service.

+Accessing Services

+Go Application: The application will be available at http://localhost:8080.
+PgAdmin: Access PgAdmin at http://localhost:5050.
+Use the email and password provided in the .env file to log in.
+PostgreSQL Database: The database will be running on port 5432.
+You can connect to it using the credentials provided in the .env file.

+Dockerfile
+Multi-Stage Build
+The Dockerfile is a multi-stage build, which includes:

+Build Stage: Uses the golang:1.22.0 image to compile the Go application.
+Final Stage: Uses the gcr.io/distroless/  static-debian11 image for the final container, copying the compiled application from the build stage.

+Builds the Go application.
+Maps port 8080 of the container to port 8080 on the host.
+Restarts on failure.
+Uses a volume for the application code.
+Depends on the PostgreSQL service.

+fullstack-postgres:
+Uses the latest PostgreSQL image.
+Sets environment variables for database credentials from the .env file.
+Maps port 5432 of the container to port 5432 on the host.
+Uses a volume for the database data.

+pgadmin:
+Uses the dpage/pgadmin4 image.
+Sets environment variables for PgAdmin credentials from the .env file.
+Maps port 5050 of the container to port 80 on the host.
+Depends on the PostgreSQL service.
+Restarts unless stopped.

+Volumes
+api: Volume for the application code.
+database_postgres: Volume for the database data.

+Networks
+fullstack: A bridge network for communication between containers.
+Stopping the Application
+To stop the application and all related services, use the following command:

+    docker-compose down
+Additional Notes
+Ensure the .env file is correctly set up with the required environment variables before starting the services.
+The application can be accessed at http://localhost:8080 and PgAdmin at http://localhost:5050.

 ### Installation
 To get started with the Onboarding and Volunteer Service application, follow these steps: